kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/menu/README.md

     // If 'true' the menu will be shown when the menu is initialised.
     openOnInit: false,

-    // By default the menu will load it's own font-awesome library
+    // By default the menu will load its own font-awesome library
     // icons.
 If your presentation needs to load a different
     // font-awesome library the 'loadIcons' option can be set to false
     // and the menu will not attempt to load the font-awesome library.